adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

    link: /articles/reintroducing-cross-browser-scripting/"
 ---

-The role of the Front-end developer has changed significantly over the years and responsiblities extend far beyond translating visual designs into code.
-Recently, Front-end developers should be involved in many other aspects of the design and development process.
+The role of the Front-end developer extends far beyond translating visual designs into code.
+They should be heavily involved in many other aspects of the design and development process as follows:

 ## User Experience (UX)